Product Taxonomy: Your Route to Increased Traffic and Sales

-Here are 5 best practices you can apply:
+Here are five best practices you can apply:

 It’s important to get the internal team on board.
 That way they will be more supportive.
 Part of that will be evangelizing the benefits of good naming and solid categorization.

 Taxonomies should be built for users, so this practice comes with an element of (data-driven) psychology.
-You need to understand people’s behavior and the language they use.
+You need to understand user behavior and the language they use.